 - The image should start automatically installing itself since you set the

 Any image can carry the

-autoinstall property, so, if multiple regular images have the property set to
+autoinstall property.
+If multiple regular images have the property set to

-true the outcome will depend on the order of how images get processed.
-Because there is no guaranteed order, it is recommended to only use one local media with only one image having the
+true, the outcome will depend on the order in which images get processed.
+Because there is no guaranteed order, use a storage device with only one image having the

 autoinstall property set to